West Kelowna: Recreation and culture

+Several community and regional parks are scattered throughout the municipality, offering soccer pitches, ball fields, children's play areas, and hiking trails.
+Recreational destinations include the Constable Neil Bruce Soccer Fields, the Mount Boucherie Ball Diamonds and Pickleball Courts, Lakeview Heights Tennis Courts, and Rosewood Sports Field.
+A community garden, pergola, two off-leash dog parks, and a popular children's water park are located in the Westbank Town Centre Park.
+West Kelowna has a lakefront walking trail alongside Gellatly Road and several swimming areas along Okanagan Lake, including Willow Beach.
+Popular trails are located in Eain Lamont and Mount Boucherie Parks and in Glen Canyon, Goats Peak, Kalamoir, and Rose Valley Regional Parks.
+Telemark is a popular winter recreational area offering snowshoeing and cross country skiing opportunities.

-The Mount Boucherie Community Centre includes Royal LePage Place arena, home to the BCHL team the West Kelowna Warriors, and Jim Lind Arena for ice sport clubs such as hockey, figure skating, and ringette.
+The Mount Boucherie Community Centre includes Royal LePage Place arena—home to the West Kelowna Warriors of the BCHL—and Jim Lind Arena for ice sports such as hockey, figure skating, and ringette.

-The city has a lakefront walking trail alongside Gellatly Road and several swimming areas along Okanagan Lake, including Willow Beach.

 Johnson Bentley Memorial Aquatic Centre, in downtown Westbank, offers indoor public swimming and recreational programs.

-Several community and regional parks are scattered throughout the municipality, offering soccer pitches, ball fields, children's play areas, and hiking trails.
-The award-winning Constable Neil Bruce Soccer Fields are a popular recreational destination as are the Mount Boucherie Ball Diamonds (lighted), the Mount Boucherie Pickleball Courts, Lakeview Heights Tennis Courts (lighted) and Rosewood Sports Field (lighted).
-A community garden, pergola, two off-leash dog parks and a popular children's water park are located in the Westbank Town Centre Park, off Hebert Road.
+Memorial Park features a skateboard park.
+The municipality funds youth and seniors' centres in downtown Westbank.

 Free Friday night concerts are held in July and August at Annette Beaudreau Amphitheatre in Memorial Park in Westbank Centre at the south end of Old Okanagan Highway.
-The amphitheatre and park are also home to a large number of events and concerts during the annual Westside Daze celebration which includes a popular parade and midway.
-Memorial Park also features a skateboard park.
+The amphitheatre and park are also home to a large number of events and concerts during the annual Westside Daze celebration, which includes a parade and midway.

-Popular trails are located in Eain Lamont and Mount Boucherie Parks and in Glen Canyon, Goats Peak, Kalamoir and Rose Valley Regional Parks.

-Shannon Lake Golf Course is the only 18-hole golf course in the City of West Kelowna; however, Two Eagles Golf Course in the neighbouring Westbank First Nation also offers 18-holes, a putting course and a driving range.
+Shannon Lake Golf Course is the only 18-hole golf course in the City of West Kelowna.
+Two Eagles Golf Course in the neighbouring Westbank First Nation also offers 18-holes, a putting course, and a driving range.

-The Westbank Museum offers pioneer exhibits, artefacts and archives.
+The Westbank Museum offers pioneer exhibits, artifacts, and archives.
 Smaller galleries sell works by local artists and potters.
-Neighbouring Westbank First Nation operates an indigenous museum.
+Westbank First Nation operates an Indigenous museum.

-The municipality funds youth and seniors' centres in downtown Westbank.

-Telemark is a popular winter recreational area offering snowshoeing and cross country skiing opportunities.